-- 18. Remove all safety latch bars. - 19.
-Remove all locks and tags.
-Refer to Section 2.5 for more information. - 20.
-Reduce the clamp opening and closing speed. - 21.
-Slowly close the mold. - 22.
-Lock out and tag the machine and controller.
-Refer to Section 2.5 for more information.
+- 18. Remove all safety latch bars.

+- 19. Remove all locks and tags.

+- 20. Reduce the clamp opening and closing speed.

+- 21. Slowly close the mold.

+- 22. Lock out and tag the machine and controller.

 Crushing hazard - risk of damage to equipment.
 Screws used to secure the hot runner to the stationary platen must meet specific requirements.
 Only use the screws specified in the assembly drawings.
 Failure to use these screws could result in equipment damage.